 Spot transfers timed strategically

-Rate alerts
+Rate alerts and limit orders

 Natural hedging